 - Watch out for hidden costs in legal fees.
 There are some companies that add in additional costs along the way which in turn bumps up the final costs.
 Look for companies with costs and fees that are all inclusive (like MHMC) and are shown up front, so there are no nasty surprises.
 Some fees are also not payable until nearer to completion, allowing you to budget better and plan.

 We don’t have any hidden extras or hide things in our small print.
 For those buyers who are concerned about a sale falling through and winding up out of pocket, we also offer a no-completion, no fee service.
-If you would like to receive a quote for us to act on your behalf, please click here.
+If you would like to receive a quote for us to act on your behalf, please request a quote here.